everybytesystems/dhis2-dataflow-sdk/PHASE_2_COMPLETION_SUMMARY.md

-# DHIS2 DataFlow SDK - Phase 2 Completion Summary
+# DHIS2 EBSCore SDK - Phase 2 Completion Summary

 ## 🎉 Phase 2: Essential Features - 100% COMPLETE

-Phase 2 of the DHIS2 DataFlow SDK has been successfully completed, bringing the overall project completion to **85%**.
+Phase 2 of the DHIS2 EBSCore SDK has been successfully completed, bringing the overall project completion to **85%**.
 All essential APIs for comprehensive DHIS2 integration are now fully implemented.

 ## ✅ What Was Accomplished

 ### 1. Analytics API - Complete Implementation
-**File**: `modules/core/src/commonMain/kotlin/com/everybytesystems/dataflow/core/api/analytics/`
+**File**: `modules/core/src/commonMain/kotlin/com/everybytesystems/ebscore/core/api/analytics/`

 #### Features Implemented:
 - **Aggregate Analytics** - Complete implementation with all parameters